 - What is the estimated number of patients affected by the condition?

-At the time of designation, soft tissue sarcoma affected approximately 2.4 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of 110,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, soft-tissue sarcoma affected approximately 2.4 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 112,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

-Surgery is currently the main choice of therapy for early stage soft tissue sarcomas.
-For larger sarcomas, and where it is thought there is a possibility of cancer cells being left behind, after a surgical intervention, radiotherapy (using high-dose x-rays or other high-energy rays to kill cancer cells) and chemotherapy (using drugs to kill cancer cells) are usually used.
-Several products for treatment of soft tissue sarcoma were authorised for the condition in some countries in the Community at the time of submission of the application for orphan drug designation.
+Surgery is currently the main choice of therapy for early stage soft-tissue sarcomas.
+For larger sarcomas, and where it is thought there is a possibility of cancer cells being left behind, after a surgical intervention, radiotherapy (using high-dose X-rays or other high-energy rays to kill cancer cells) and chemotherapy (using drugs to kill cancer cells) are usually used.
+Several products for the treatment of soft-tissue sarcoma were authorised for the condition in some countries in the Community at the time of submission of the application for orphan-drug designation.